abuiles/ember-101/hands-on.md

 });
 ~~~~~~~~

-We have defined our **Articles** model successfully but we need to wire the relationship between **Friends** and **Articles**, let do that next.
+We have defined our **Articles** model successfully, but we need to wire the relationship between **Friends** and **Articles**.
+Let's do that next.

 ## Defining relationships.

-We have to specify that a friend can have many articles and that
+We have to specify that a friend can have many articles and that those
-articles belong to a friend, in other frameworks this is known as
+articles belong to a friend.
+In other frameworks this is known as
 **hasMany** and **belongsTo** relationships, and so they are in Ember-Data.

-T> Remember Ember doesn't include data handling support by default,
+T> Remember, Ember doesn't include data handling support by default.
-it is accomplished through Ember-Data which is the official library
+This is accomplished through Ember-Data, which is the official library
 for this.

-If we want to add a **hasMany** relationship to our models we write:
+If we want to add a **hasMany** relationship to our models, we write:

 ~~~~~~~~
   articles: DS.hasMany('article')